slackermorris/typescript-design-patterns/src/structural/composite/README-composite.md

 box.getChild(childIndex); // Component | undefined
 ```

-With this we preserve the desired behaviour of making sure the client can ignore any difference between the supported classes.
+This preserves the desired behaviour: the client can ignore any difference between the supported classes.

 ### Managing Children: Transparency vs Safety

-Managing children is different as it involves mutating state.
-It is an inherently more risky operation, so safety becomes a top consideration.
-This is where the principle of class hierarchy design and choose to not supporting meaningless operations on the Product class (which does not support keeping children) becomes more prominent and where we make a choice against the intended design or benefit of the Composite pattern proper of not making the client have to be aware of distinguishing the different objects involved in the hierarchy.
+Managing children is different—it involves mutating state.
+This is an inherently riskier operation, so safety becomes a top consideration.
+Here the principle of class hierarchy design takes precedence: we choose not to support meaningless operations on the Product class, which cannot keep children.
+This is a deliberate choice against the intended benefit of the Composite pattern, as the client must now be aware of the distinction between different object types in the hierarchy.

 This is a trade-off between:

-- **Transparency**: Treating all components uniformly: the proposed benefit of this pattern.
+- **Transparency**: Treating all components uniformly—the proposed benefit of this pattern.
-- **Safety**: Operations are defined (and implemented) only where they are applicable.
+- **Safety**: Operations are defined and implemented only where they are applicable.

-Here we diverge from the previous design decision of maximising the Component interface:
+We diverge from the previous design decision of maximising the Component interface:

 ```typescript
 export abstract class Component {